Princely Beguinage Ten Wijngaerde, Bruges: History

-Already before 1240 a community of pious women settled at the domain 'de Wingarde' (old Dutch for vineyard), in the South of the city.
+Already before 1240, a community of pious women settled at the domain 'de Wingarde' (old Dutch for vineyard), in the south of the city.
 This name probably refers to low-lying meadows.
 The beguinage was founded around 1244 by Margaret of Constantinople, after she requested permission to Walter van Marvis, bishop of Tournai, to move over the tomb chapel on the Burg of Bruges to the Wijngaard.
-In 1245 it was recognised as an independent parish.
-In 1299 it came under direct authority of king Philip the Fair and it was entitled as "Princely Beguinage".
+In 1245, it was recognised as an independent parish.
+In 1299, it came under direct authority of King Philip the Fair and it was entitled as "Princely Beguinage".

-The complex includes a gothic beguinage church and about thirty white painted houses dating from the late 16th, 17th and 18th century.
+The complex includes a Gothic beguinage church and about thirty white painted houses dating from the late 16th, 17th and 18th centuries.
 Practically all of these are built around a central yard.
 The main entrance with gate can be reached via the three-arched stone bridge, the Wijngaard Bridge.
-In a bay the image of the holy Elizabeth of Hungary can be seen, who was the patron of many beguinages.
+In a bay, the image of the holy Elizabeth of Hungary, who was the patron of many beguinages, can be seen.
 De Wijngaard is also devoted to Saint Alexius.
 The entrance gate was built in 1776 by master mason Hendrik Bultynck.
-The first Beguine house next to the entrance is furnished as a museum and the exhibition includes paintings, 17th and 18th century furniture and lacework, among others.
+The first beguine house next to the entrance is furnished as a museum and the exhibition includes paintings, 17th- and 18th-century furniture and lacework, among others.
 A second gate gives access to the Sas House, via the Sas Bridge.